Alexey-Zanevsky/music-visualizer/README.md

 ![Music Visualizer](docs/main-screen.png)

-> **ONLY FOR SPOTIFY!!!**
+> **ONLY FOR SPOTIFY!!!
+WORKS ONLY IN CHROME!!!**

-A fullscreen music visualization web application designed for displaying Spotify playback on a projector or large screen.
+A fullscreen music visualization web application for displaying Spotify playback on a projector or large screen.

-Spotify remains responsible for playing and switching music.
-Music Visualizer only reads the current playback information and creates the visual presentation.
+Spotify handles music playback.
+Music Visualizer reads the current track information and creates the visual presentation.

 ## Features

-- Spotify account authorization via PKCE
+- Spotify authorization via PKCE
-- Current song title, artists and album
+- Track title, artists and album
 - Album artwork and blurred rotating background
 - Playback progress synchronization
 - Animated visualizer bars
 - Synchronized lyrics via LRCLIB
-- Cover-only mode when synchronized lyrics are unavailable
+- Cover-only mode when lyrics are unavailable
 - Smooth track transitions
-- Sidebar with visualizer controls
+- Sidebar controls

 ## How It Works